Jun 022026

 Dielectric Constant / Relative Permittivity

-The dielectric constant or Relative Permittivity is a dimensionless physical constant (Dielectric constant has no units) that describes how an electric field affects a material.
+The dielectric constant, or relative permittivity, is a dimensionless physical constant (the dielectric constant has no units) that describes how an electric field affects a material.
 The dielectric constant is the ratio of the permittivity of a substance to the permittivity of free space.

-Capacity of a capacitor depends on the dielectric constant.
-It is known that the value of the capacity of a capacitor is given by the following formula: C = Q / V. Where:
+The capacity of a capacitor depends on the dielectric constant.
+It is known that the value of the capacity of a capacitor is given by the following formula: C = Q / V, where:

 • C: Capacitor capacity